nccgroup/WindowsDACLEnumProject/README.md

 -------------

 ###### Features
-The first tools released as part of this project.
+The first tool released as part of this project.
 Will enumerate:
 * Processes and the integrity level and user they are running as.
 * Optionally: the DACLs associated with the process object.
 * Optionally: the threads for a process and the DACLs associated with them.